ABMatrix/doc-and-rfc/docs/zkmeta-official.md

 ## What are X-Matrix Labs's focuses?
 ### Cross-chain bridge
 Web3 shall be inclusive.
-We are building gateways and bridges to allow data, digital assets and smart contracts to transfer freely through different blockchains.
+We are building gateways and bridges to allow data, digital assets and smart contracts to transfer frelly through different blockchains.

 ### Privacy
 Web3 gives back data ownership and privacy to everyone in a trustless setting.